Siege of Cawnpore: Bibi Ghar massacre

 Some modern Indian writers have speculated that news of retributions on rebels elsewhere had prompted the massacre.
 "It is not far fetched to imagine that news of ...massacres reached the rebel stronghold.
 They wanted to counter this show of violence by their own exhibition of power".
 Mukherjee, using post colonial theory blames the British and sees the brutal massacre as justified.
 Nayer simply says that the approach "provoked" the massacre.

 The Royal Widows (the step mothers of Nana by adoption) threatened to throw themselves out of upper windows to death if he committed the massacre of the women and had been on hunger strike to prove sincerity.
 To spare the complaints they decided to commit the crime quickly that same day - July 15.

 At 4 in the afternoon they came for the 3 male refugees from Fatehpur, the merchant and his son and a 14 year old boy.
 Nana's men led them out on the short walk while the women were confined in the house.
 Nana had assembled a crowd, sitting in rows while he sat beneath a lime tree wearing a gold turban, All of his advisors were there.
 Jwala Persad, Tantia Topee, Azimoolah and Bala Rao.
 As they reached the gate they were shot dead.
 Their bodies were thrown on the grass and mutilated by the crowd.
 This continued for half an hour before the Begum informed the women they too were to be killed.

 One of the ladies went to ask the commander of the guard if this were true.
 He said no. He would have been told.
 One of the guards told the Begum "Your orders will not be obeyed. “ Who are you that you should give orders?"
 Upon which the Begum went to talk to the Nana.
 The guards discussed this in her absence and pledged to never murder the women.
 It is possible that the guard - Yusuf Khan actively pledged to save them (possibly to ensure their own survival when the British arrived.
 The Begum returned with five men carrying sabres.
 Two Hindus, one young, one old.
-Two butchers wearing white and a member of the maharaja's bodyguard wearing his red uniform, named Survur Khan, from a distant province.
+Two others were Muslim butchers, wearing white, led by a member of the maharaja's bodyguard wearing his red uniform, named Sarvur Khan, from a distant province.
+All were armed with tulwars.